-The Company is a global producer and distributor of a broad range of high performance, certified low emission, power systems, including alternative fuel power systems, for original equipment manufacturers of off-highway industrial equipment ("industrial OEMs") and certain on-road vehicles and large custom-engineered electrical power generation systems.
+The Company is a global producer and distributor of a broad range of high performance, certified low emission, power systems, including alternative fuel power systems, for original equipment manufacturers of off-highway industrial equipment (industrial OEMs) and certain on-road vehicles and large customengineered integrated electrical power generation systems.
+The Company also sells gasoline, diesel and non-certified power systems as well as aftermarket components to support these products.
 The Company's customers include companies that are large, industry-leading and/or multinational organizations.
-The Company's products and services are sold predominantly to customers throughout North America as well as to customers located throughout the Pacific Rim and Europe.
-The Company operates as one business and geographic segment.
+The Company's products and services are sold predominantly to customers throughout North America, as well as to customers located throughout the Pacific Rim and Europe.

 The Company's power systems are highly engineered, comprehensive systems which, through its technologically sophisticated development and manufacturing processes, including its in-house design, prototyping, testing and engineering capabilities and its analysis and determination of the specific components to be integrated into a given power system (driven in large part by emission standards and cost restrictions required, or desired, to be met), allow the Company to provide to its customers power systems customized to meet specific industrial OEM application requirements, other technical specifications of customers, and requirements imposed by environmental regulatory bodies.
 The Company's power system configurations range from a basic engine integrated with appropriate fuel system components to completely packaged power systems that include any combination of cooling systems, electronic systems, air intake systems, fuel systems, housings, power takeoff systems, exhaust systems, hydraulic systems, enclosures, brackets, hoses, tubes and other assembled componentry.
 The Company purchases engines from third party suppliers and produces internally-designed engines, all of which are then integrated into the Company's power systems.
 Of the other components that the Company integrates into its power systems, a substantial portion consist of internally designed components and components for which the Company coordinates significant design efforts with third party suppliers, with the remainder consisting largely of parts that are sourced off-the-shelf from third party suppliers.
 Some of the key components (including purchased engines) embody proprietary intellectual property of the Company's suppliers.
 As a result of its design and manufacturing capabilities, the Company is able to provide its customers with a comprehensive power system which can be incorporated, using a single part number, directly into a customer's specified application.
 Capitalizing on its expertise in developing and manufacturing emission-certified power systems and its access to the latest power system technologies, the Company believes that it is able to provide complete "green" power systems to industrial OEMs at a low cost and with fast design turnaround.
-In addition to the certified products described above, the Company sells diesel, gasoline and noncertified power systems and aftermarket components.
-Our diesel engine supplier, Perkins, was included in the Conflict Mineral Survey.
+As noted above, in addition to certified products, the Company sells diesel and non-certified power systems and aftermarket components.
+Our diesel engine supplier, Perkins, was included in the Conflict Minerals Survey.
 Aftermarket components are simply resold and are not contracted by us to be remanufactured.
-Aftermarket components were not included in the Conflict Mineral Survey.
+Aftermarket components were not included in the Conflict Minerals Survey.